about news projects contact home

 • 90 acres of restored wetlands, lagoons and hiking trails

 Thanks!
-Due to all your support and hard work “The Preserve at Redwood Shores” has become a reality.
-We will use our best efforts during the construction process to minimize our impacts on our neighbors and the Shores community.
+Due to all your support and help “The Preserve at Redwood Shores” has become a reality.
+Our goal is to be a good neighbor and enhance the Redwood Shores community.
+We hope we have met this obligation!

 back to top